elieling/flowtigs/README.md

 - `<input file>` represents the path to the input file which contains the reads
 - `<output file>` represents the path to the desired output file, which will be the input file for flowtigs

-If you get the error message "Command 'ggcat' not found", instead run
+If you get the error message `Command 'ggcat' not found`, either add `$HOME/.cargo/bin` to your `$PATH` variable, or run ggcat with the following command intead.

 ```
 ~/.cargo/bin/ggcat build -k <k> -j <threads> -e -s <minimum multiplicity> '<input file name>' -o '<output file name>'